The Difference Between Web Design And Graphic Design.

 Graphic designers have a deep understanding of the fundamentals of design.
 This includes things like color theory and typography.
 They also need to know how to build brand assets (like logos) and make sure those assets are consistent across all designs for a brand.

-Graphic designers do most of their work in software programs like Photoshop Illustrator , and InDesign (three Adobe products you’ll learn to use in the Skillcrush Visual Designer Blueprint ).
+Graphic designers do most of their work in software programs like Photoshop Illustrator , and InDesign.
 Mac users may also use the Mac-only program Sketch as a design software alternative to Photoshop.

 One skill graphic designers don't necessarily need is coding.
 The coding work for digital projects typically gets assigned to a front end web developer .
 That said, as the fields of graphic design and web development increasingly intersect, it doesn't hurt for graphic designers (and especially web designers more on that in second) to add HTML & CSS to their arsenal.